Louis Jolyon West: Early life

+Air Force

 Korean War POWs and brainwashing

 West was an officer in the United States Air Force Medical Service from 1948 to 1956, attaining the rank of major.
-While assigned to Lackland Air Force Base after his residency, he was appointed to a panel to discover why 36 of 59 airmen captured in the Korean War had confessed or cooperated in North Korean allegations of war crimes committed by the United States.
+After completing his residency, he was assigned as Chief of Psychiatric Service at the 3700th USAF Hospital at the Lackland Air Force Base in San Antonio, Texas.
+At Lackland he was appointed to a panel to discover why 36 of 59 airmen captured in the Korean War had confessed or cooperated in North Korean allegations of war crimes committed by the United States.
 Amid speculation that the airmen had been brainwashed or drugged, West came to a simpler conclusion: "What we found enabled us to rule out drugs, hypnosis or other mysterious trickery," he said.
 He observed that "[i]t was just one device used to confuse, bewilder and torment our men until they were ready to confess to anything.
 That device was prolonged, chronic loss of sleep."
 The airmen avoided being court-martialed for these events as a result of West's research.

 He then published a paper with the title "United States Airforce prisoners of the Chinese Communist.
 Methods of forceful indoctrination: Observations and Interviews."

+Jimmy Shaver

+In 1954, West testified in the trial of airman Jimmy Shaver, who was executed for the murder of Chere Jo Horton.
+West was ordered to conduct the psychiatric evaluation of Shaver.
+West hypnotized Shaver and injected him with sodium pentothal in an attempt to remove his amnesia.
+While Shaver was under hypnosis, he confessed to killing the young girl.
+At trial, he maintained his innocence.
+West argued that Shaver suffered temporary insanity on the night of Chere Jo Horton's killing.

+University of Oklahoma

+In 1954, at the age of 29 and with no previous post-residency fellowship or tenure-track appointment, West became a full professor and chair of psychiatry at the University of Oklahoma College of Medicine.
+Along with friend Charlton Heston, he supported the Civil Rights Movement, frequently participating in sit-ins and rallies in Oklahoma City.
+West commuted between Lackland AFB and Oklahoma City until he was discharged in July 1956, at which time he became OU's full-time chief of psychiatry.